Nexmo/station/_documentation/application/nexmo-cli.md

 /v2/applications/9a1089f2-3990-4db2-be67-3e7767bd20c9

-Run this command to create a similar application:
+To recreate a similar application use the following command:

 nexmo app:create DELETE ME FOREVER --capabilities=voice,rtc --voice-answer-url=http://example.com --voice-fallback-answer-url= --voice-event-url=http://example.com --rtc-event-url=http://example.com
 ```

-Note, the command to recreate this application is shown.
+Note, the command to _recreate_ this application is shown at the end of the output.

 ## Updating an application